webringapps/webringapps.github.io/content/_index.md

   keywords: software development,app development, web development, project management
   description: WeBringApps is a digital agency focused to deliver a successful web and mobile apps that our clients will love.
 Our team of dedicated and fully responsible engineers is capable to deliver any kind of solution.
 No challenge is unureachable.
 h1: WeBringApps - successful software solutions
-subtitle: Making software development simple
+subtitle: Making development easier and efficient
 slider:

 - title: Web app development